Sep 20, 2021

 Find a Profitable Niche in the Jewelry Industry

-Research different jewelry niches and narrow them down based on potential.
+Research the trending products or niches and narrow them down based on potential.
 You can do so by keeping track of the current jewelry trends using Google’s Keyword Planner.

-Choose a jewelry niche that you feel most passionate about, then use it to create your brand’s image.
+Find a business idea that you feel most passionate about, then use it to create your brand’s image.

 Define the Unique Selling Proposition for Your Target Audience